wei100/custom-actions/README.md

 <!-- start quote -->
-💬 Quote of the Day: "Those who hope for no other life are dead even for this"
+💬 Quote of the Day: "A life of reaction is a life of slavery, intellectually and spiritually.
+One must fight for a life of action, not reaction."
 <!-- end quote -->